 - Interference with blood typing

-Since daratumumab binds to the CD38 expressed on RBCs, blood banks may find false positive antibody screens (with positive Coombs test but no evidence of hemolysis).
+Since daratumumab binds to the CD38 expressed on RBCs, it causes panreactive agglutination in the indirect Coombs' test used by blood banks for antibody screening and cross-matching.
+As a result, blood banks can find false positive antibody screens (positive Coombs test but no evidence of hemolysis).
 This positivity can persist for up to 6 months after the daratumumab infusion.
 Due to the interference with blood compatibility testing, blood banks should be notified about the use of daratumumab in a patient who needs a blood transfusion.

 - Interference with response assessment